-There are six primary objectives of this monitoring plan.
+There are seven primary objectives of this monitoring plan.
+The first six objectives were identified in the Increment 1 monitoring plan, and the seventh objective for S-328 was added for Increment 1.1/1.2.
 Additional objectives are included in Annex 1 of this monitoring plan for the hydrologic monitoring plan components south of S-331.

-1) Characterize surface water quality and volume discharged from the S356 pump station into Northeast Shark River Slough (NESRS).
-Evaluate how pumping affects water quality of the surface water flowing into the ENP Shark River Slough.

-- 2) Identify sources of the S356 pump intake water.
-Define, to the maximum extent practical, the percentage of groundwater from WCA-3B seepage versus ENP seepage and how these percentages vary with different operations and different stage conditions experienced during the field test. - 3) Support water quality compliance determination for Settlement Agreement and OFW compliance at S356. - 4) To determine, to the maximum extent practical, the area of influence of S-356 pump station operations in the Biscayne Aquifer. - 5) Ensure existing levels of flood protection are maintained within the northern L-31N Basin (between S-335 and S-331). - 6) Ensure existing levels of flood mitigation are maintained within the protected portion of the 8.5 SMA.
+- 1) Characterize surface water quality and volume discharged from the S-356 pump station into Northeast Shark River Slough (NESRS).
+Evaluate how pumping affects water quality of the surface water flowing into the ENP Shark River Slough. - 2) Identify sources of the S-356 pump intake water.
+Define, to the maximum extent practical, the percentage of groundwater from WCA-3B seepage versus ENP seepage and how these percentages vary with different operations and different stage conditions experienced during the field test. - 3) Support water quality compliance determination for Settlement Agreement and OFW compliance at S-356. - 4) To determine, to the maximum extent practical, the area of influence of S-356 pump station operations in the Biscayne Aquifer. - 5) Ensure existing levels of flood protection are maintained within the northern L-31N Basin (between S-335 and S-331). - 6) Ensure existing levels of flood mitigation are maintained within the protected portion of the 8.5 SMA. - 7) Evaluate water quality at the S-328 to determine if this structure needs to be included as new inflow point into the Taylor Slough for Settlement Agreement compliance.